-IE8 Example 12 illustrates disclosures about externally imposed restrictions that limit or direct the purpose for which resources controlled by an entity may be used.
+Example 13 illustrates disclosures about externally imposed restrictions that limit or direct the purpose for which resources controlled by an entity may be used.
 Such disclosures are encouraged by this Standard but not required.
 This example extends Example 6A to illustrate possible disclosures about time restrictions on the expenditure of grant monies received.
-Example 7B also illustrates voluntary disclosures about restricted and unrestricted donation income in the Statement of Profit and Loss and Other Comprehensive Income, which could be equally applicable to this example.
+This example illustrates voluntary disclosures about restricted and unrestricted donation income in the Statement of Profit and Loss and Other Comprehensive Income, as well as disclosures relating to restricted net assets.
+Example 7B also illustrates voluntary disclosures of restrictions.

-Example 12-Voluntary disclosure regarding restrictions on timing of expenditure
+Example 13-Voluntary disclosure regarding restrictions on timing of expenditure

-As per Example 6A, Charity B receives a government grant of \$2.4 million on 31 May 20X0, which is refundable if the money is not spent in the period 1 July 20X0 to 30 June 20X1.
+As per Example 6A, Charity B receives a government grant of \$2.4 million on 31 May 20X6, which is refundable if the money is not spent in the period 1 July 20X6 to 30 June 20X7.
 The grantor specifies that the grant must be used in accordance with the charity's overall objectives.
 The agreement does not specify the services that the grant must be used for.

 Charity B concludes that the transaction is not a contract with a customer as defined under AASB 15.
-The charity determines that there are no related amounts to recognise in accordance with paragraph 9 of AASB 10XX.
-Charity B does not have a liability under AASB 9 for a potential breach of contract, as it has the discretion not to spend the grant money before 1 July 20X0.
-Therefore, Charity B recognises income of \$2.4 million in accordance with paragraph 10 on 31 May 20X0, on recognition of the financial asset in accordance with AASB 9.
+The charity determines that there are no related amounts to recognise in accordance with paragraph 9 of AASB 1058.
+Charity B does not have a liability under AASB 9 for a potential breach of contract, as it has the discretion not to spend the grant money before 1 July 20X6.
+Therefore, Charity B recognises income of \$2.4 million in accordance with paragraph 10 on 31 May 20X6, on recognition of the financial asset in accordance with AASB 9.